Forgiveness. What an amazing word. What an honorable act. What an indescribable sensation when once we receive it and too, when we dispense it.

 When this is the reality, it becomes increasingly difficult to find any forgiveness for those who allow it to happen, for those who cover it up, for those who choose to protect the predator rather than an innocent child.
 When they make this choice repeatedly, they victimize and re-victimize those who are most vulnerable.
 For them, forgiveness seems not only fruitless, but counterproductive in the protection of children.

 At first, I have to admit, I didn’t really know how to respond.
 I was taken aback.
 Shocked actually.
 Of all the questions I expected, this was not one of them.
 Initially I deflected.
 Because in truth, I had not even given it consideration.
-I was so focused on keeping my abuser away from more children, so intent on preventing more children from going through what I did, and so preoccupied with helping support other survivors of CSA that it never entered my thought process.
+I was so focused on keeping my abuser away from more children, so intent on preventing more children from going through what I did, and so preoccupied with helping support fellow survivors that it never entered my thought process.

 Now I was forced to face a daunting challenge.
 You see, my dilemma is this.
 My spiritual background is Protestant.
-Specifically, I was raised in a Southern Baptist household.
+Specifically, I was raised Southern Baptist.
 And within that faith was a teaching that we were to forgive as we are forgiven.
 So it says right in The Lord’s Prayer.
 On the flip side was my heart.
 Having been torn apart by a man who has molested, raped and sexually abused an untold number of little boys.
 How do I forgive that?

 So I did something it took me a long time to do after having felt betrayed by the very God that my abuser claimed to represent.
-I spent an awful lot of time in prayer and study.
+I spent a lot of time in prayer and study.
 I went to the doctrines of every faith and religious text I could find having to do with forgiveness.
 Time and time again I saw, forgive as you are forgiven.
 Jesus, Gandhi, no matter the reference, if you don’t forgive, how can you expect to be forgiven?
-We’re these folks right?
+Were these folks right?
 Was I supposed to forgive this most heinous of crimes perpetrated against myself and all those other little boys?